 "My time at the University of Windsor and particularly in the Faculty of Nursing has given me the skills and knowledge to care for patients and families in a safe, caring and professional manner.
 There have been so many opportunities at the University of Windsor to get involved and to really develop your leadership skills.
 I feel very prepared to step into the workforce as a competent and compassionate nurse.
 The faculty are so student focused and mentor all of their students to be the best nurse they can be!
 I am very proud to be a Windsor Lancer!"

 Nick Tales RN, BScN

-A HIP is an enriching educational experience that can be life-changing and often includes learning outside of the classroom while encouraging meaningful interaction and collaboration, such as:
+A HIP is an enriching educational experience that can be life-changing and often includes learning outside of the classroom while encouraging meaningful interaction and collaboration.

 Applying to a program can be a confusing process, we made this page to help you along the way.
 If at any point you need help feel free to reach out to us through ask.UWindsor.

 We’re here to help you along the way.
 Contact us to learn more about our program options.

 By submitting this form, you are giving your consent for the University of Windsor to contact you regarding our educational programs and services.
 You may unsubscribe at any time.